The Green Fireball Over a Viking Site Is a Better Metaphor for Search Than Most SEO Writing

 Ecommerce search wins when the page behaves like an answer, not a brochure

-The information that matters most is rarely glamorous, which is why so many pages hide it.
-Product type comes first, because a shopper needs to know whether this is the right category at all.
-Then come the differences that affect the decision, size, fit, materials, compatibility, shipping, returns, and proof.
-A laptop sleeve shopper wants to know whether a 13-inch model actually fits a 13-inch device with a case on it.
-A mattress shopper wants firmness, dimensions, and delivery terms.
-A shoe shopper wants width, arch support, and returns.
-These are decision inputs, not decoration.
+A laptop-sleeve shopper wants to know whether a 13-inch model fits a 13-inch device with a case on it.
+Mattress shoppers want firmness, dimensions, and delivery terms.
+Shoe shoppers want width, arch support, and returns.
+These are decision inputs rather than decoration.
 Nielsen Norman Group has spent years showing that users scan pages for the information that helps them decide, and ecommerce search behaves the same way.
-The page that surfaces those facts early earns trust fast.
+When a page surfaces those facts early, it builds trust quickly.

 Authority matters because search is also a trust problem

-External references matter because they act like other people vouching for you in public.
+External references matter, because they act like other people vouching for you in public.
 When reputable sites cite a source, link to it, or repeat its findings, they are saying the source belongs in the conversation.
 Internal consistency matters for the same reason.
-If one page says one thing and another page quietly contradicts it, the site stops looking like an editor runs it and starts looking like a pile of pages.
-Clear editorial standards do the heavy lifting here, because they make the site feel governed.
-Dates, authorship, sourcing, terminology, and fact patterns should line up.
-That is what serious publishing looks like, and search engines are very much in the business of noticing seriousness.
+If one page says one thing and another quietly contradicts it, the site stops looking edited and starts looking like a pile of unrelated pages.

 Most SEO writing overstates control and understates competition